Solskjaer provides Haaland transfer update as he rules out Pogba Man Utd exit | Goal.com

 "You know I can't comment on other teams' players.
 I've said that many a time"

-When pushed further for any new developments regarding the Norwegian striker, Solskjaer said: "Well, he's not coming to Manchester because... well, I know the boy, his friends & all this.
+When pushed further for any new developments regarding the Norwegian striker, Solskjaer said: "Well, he's not coming to Manchester because... well, I know the boy, his friends and all this.
 He's on a Christmas holiday.
-No (not in Manchester) but you can't fly anywhere from Stavanger, can you, so you need to go via!
+No (not in Manchester) but you can't fly anywhere from Stavanger, can you, so you need to go via here!"

 The United boss was also forced to comment on Pogba's future, as the Frenchman continues to attract interest from Real Madrid.